PurpleAvatar/multiscale_biological_modeling/_pages/home.md

 permalink: /
 title: "home"
 layout: home
+classes: wide

 ---

-This is the home page, but not featured in the navigation bar
+"Classes: wide" extends content to the right of this page.
+This is the home page, (now) featured in the navigation bar